swcarpentry/python-novice-inflammation/instructors.md

 > 'notweN'
 > ~~~

-After discussing these challenges could be a good time to introduce the `b*=2` syntax.
+After discussing these challenges could be a good time to introduce the `b *= 2` syntax.

 ## [Storing Multiple Values in Lists](03-lists.html)